 Judge, Superior Court of California, County of Nevada 2003 – present

-Judge Tamietti is assigned to the Truckee Branch of the Superior
+Assigned to the Truckee Branch of the Superior Court, Judge Tamietti

-Court where he handles criminal cases, juvenile delinquency cases,
+handles criminal cases, juvenile delinquency cases, divorce and

-divorce and child custody cases, and civil cases.
-For the seven
+child custody cases, and civil cases.
+For the seven years prior

-years prior to his current assignment, Judge Tamietti handled primarily
+to his current assignment, Judge Tamietti handled primarily felony

-felony criminal cases, and occasional civil cases in the Nevada
+criminal cases, and occasional civil cases in the Nevada City Branch.

-City Branch.
-He also administered several of Nevada County’s renowned
+He also administered several of Nevada County's renowned collaborative

-collaborative courts, specifically, Adult Drug Court , Juvenile
+courts, specifically, Adult Drug Court, Juvenile Dependency Drug

-Dependency Drug Court, Juvenile Peer Court, and Proposition 36 Drug
+Court, Juvenile Peer Court, and Proposition 36 Drug Rehab Court

-Rehab Court in the Nevada City Branch while sitting in Departments
+in the Nevada City Branch while sitting in Departments 1 and 4.

 Judge Tamietti served as Assistant Presiding Judge from 2004 to